23 Best Italian desserts in Italy To Go For

 Cannoli are popular cakes and famous traditional foods in Italy

-Cannoli cakes in Italy
+Cannoli in Italy

 Cannoli are probably the most famous Italian pastries.